Tips for M&A Success: Achieving Maximum Growth Value

 - Communicate as often and as much as possible to employees throughout the process (once it is appropriate to share that the merger or acquisition is happening).
 Lack of communication and silence sends the message that there is something going on that the employees should not know.
 This causes fear and anxiety, and therefore reduction in productivity.
 Include employees from all levels on the workstream teams.
 Although they should be led by more senior employees, it is critical to have the “hands-on” knowledge on all the teams.

-- Always be completely honest and open in communications.
+- Transparency.
+Always be completely honest and open in your communications as you can be.
 The communications sub-team (usually in the Marketing workstream) should be very proactive in developing a solid communications plan (a template is included) to ensure that what is communicated is honest, open and consistent.
 If you aren’t able to answer questions from employees, just say that you can’t answer the question at that time and will answer it as soon as you can or have the answer.
 That level of honesty goes a very long way.